Everyone loves this super easy Plum Raspberry Crumb Tart with a crisp, golden crust (no par-baking) and generous buttery streusel topping!

 Preheat the oven to 350°F. Line a sheet pan with foil and place it on the bottom rack in the oven.
-Half and pit the plums then slice into ¼-inch slices.
+Halve and pit the plums then slice into ¼-inch slices.
 Place the plum slices on several layers of paper toweling in a single layer.
 Roll the paper towels over the plums into a fairly tight cylinder and set aside to allow the plums to drain a bit.

 Place butter in a medium-size microwave-safe bowl and cover with a damp paper towel.
 Microwave on high power for 1 minute or until melted.

 Combine almond flour, ½ cup all-purpose flour, sugar, cinnamon and ginger in the bowl with the melted butter.
 Stir with a fork until crumbs form and all of the flour is incorporated.
 If the mixture seems too wet to form crumbs add another tablespoon of flour and stir again with a fork.
 Repeat if needed then set crumb mixture aside.

 Remove crust from the refrigerator and unroll.
 Place the crust into a 9-inch (or 9½-inch but see Café Tips above in the post) tart pan with a removable bottom.
 Press the crust into the pan to cover and cling to the bottom and sides.
 With a sharp knife, trim off any excess crust at the top of the pan and discard.
 Place crust in the refrigerator while you make the filling.